 By the way, you can make this cocktail without the shrub.
 So, if you don't have the patience or desire, you can skip that step.
 Instead, you'll want to add in an orange liqueur like any Curaçao or even Cointreau.
 The cocktail will not have that sweet-tart flavor you get from the shrub, but it will be delicious all the same.

 Enjoying this Bourbon Smash?
 Here are a few other cocktails we think you'll like:

 So head to your bar and mix this up.
 A few sips and you’re going to swear that summer’s nowhere near over — that maybe it has even frozen in time in the form of this Bourbon Peach Citrus Smash Cocktail.

 plus a few more slices for garnish

 Make The Peach Shrub: Combine the peaches and sugar in a nonreactive bowl, then cover and refrigerate for at least 6 and up to 48 hours.

 Once the peaches have let off about 1 cup of liquid, strain the mixture, discard the fruit, stir in the vinegar, and stir until any accumulated sugar is dissolved.

 The shrub can last stored for up to 1 month in the refrigerator.
 It's fabulous mixed with chilled club soda, brut sparkling wine, or in this cocktail.

-For the cocktail: Combine the peach slices, the lime wedge, the mint leaves, and 1 ounce of the shrub in a cocktail shaker and muddle until the peach and mint leaves are broken up.
+Make The Bourbon Smash: Combine the peach slices, the lemon wedge, orange or mandarin, the mint leaves, and 1 ounce of the shrub (or the orange liqueur) in the bottom of a cocktail shaker and muddle until the citrus, peach, and mint leaves are well broken up.